 The plant is naturlized and adapted to other regions, including New Mexico, Utah, and Colorado.
 These yuccas grow there up to 15 feet tall, and attract hummingbirds and yucca moths while in bloom.

 Types of Yucca Rostrata

-There are over forty species of the Yucca plant.
-Yucca rostrata is often confused with a similar member known as Yucca rigidia, which is a slow-growing, medium-sized tree-like yucca, native to Mexico.
+There are over forty yucca species.
+Yucca rostrata, or Big Bend yucca is often confused with a similar member known as Yucca rigidia, which is a slow-growing, medium-sized tree-like yucca, native to Mexico.
 Yucca rigidia is commonly found in nurseries where xeriscape plants are sold.

 Yucca rostrata also has a cultivar called “Sapphire Skies” that produces creamy-white flowers between mid to late summer.
 It can grow up to 5′ feet tall and resemble a palm tree.
 The cultivar likes full sun and dry soils, as do all other yucca species.

 Beaked Yucca Care

 Yucca rostrata adds bold beauty of your garden.
 Deer and rabbits are not attracted to it.
 Here are the guidelines to grow these plants well.